-Blow Up Records is a London based independent record label started by Blow Up Club founder and DJ Paul Tunkin.
-It has being running for almost two decades (since 1994), and will be celebrating its 20th anniversary in 2014.
-Music on the label ranges from 60s to New Wave, from Pop to Electronica and it is still run by the same team that brings you the legendary Blow Up Club night (1993 to present), and who promoted The Metro Club on Oxford Street in London until its closure for CrossRail in 2009.
-The Blow Up label is responsible for compilations such as the ground-breaking "Exclusive Blend" music library series, 'Blow Up A-Go-Go: Dancefloor Classics' and several series of limited seven inches featuring bands from across Europe and the UK.
-Blow Up released the first Add N to X album as well as albums for recent acts such as Alfa 9, Baltic Fleet, Big Boss Man, The Bongolian, Daiquiri Fantomas, Silvery, Mockingbird, Wish Me Luck, Neon Plastix and more, reflecting the label's continuing eclectic output.
-Launched in 1996, the sister company Blow Up Songs deals with the majority of music publishing for the label catalogue.
+Blow Up Records is a London based independent record label run by Blow Up Club founder Paul Tunkin in 1994.
+Now in its 25th year it will celebrate with a special concert in London at the 100 Club Thursday 24th October 2019.
+Music styles on the label have ranged from Boogaloo, Funk, Soul, Latin Soul, New Wave, Alternative Pop, Britpop, Indie and Electronic Music.
+It is run by the same team that brings you the legendary Blow Up Club night (1993 to present) who in addition also promoted and ran The Metro Club on Oxford Street London (2001-2009).
+Blow Up Records is responsible for compilations such as the ground-breaking "Exclusive Blend" music library series, 'Blow Up A-Go-Go: Blow Up Dancefloor Classics' and various limited seven inch singles featuring bands from across Europe and the UK.
+Blow Up began with singles release for the Weekenders in 1994 and soon released the first Add N to X album and Exclusive Blend volume 1, over the subsequent years Blow Up has released artist albums for a diverse selection of acts including Alfa 9, Baltic Fleet, Big Boss Man, The Bongolian, Daiquiri Fantomas, Silvery, Mockingbird, Wish Me Luck, Neon Plastix, David Woodcock and more.
+Launched in 1996, a sister company Blow Up Songs was launched to deal with music publishing for the labels artists.

 2013 saw Baltic Fleet win this year's Liverpool GIT Award, be nominated for Liverpool Music Awards Album of The Year (along side Miles Kane and Ian Skelly) and perform at Yoko Ono's Meltdown (more / listen).
 After a long haitus Alfa 9 returned with the stripped back West-Coast influenced second album Gone To Ground and swung back into live action (more / listen).